Chief Operating Officer

 We’re eager to meet experienced candidates from all backgrounds, and we’re particularly interested in candidates with direct personal connections to our mission of diversity and upward mobility.
 Interested?
-Please send a recent resume and brief cover letter to our Program Manager, Monica Guzman: email@example.com
+Please send a recent resume and a brief message about your interest in this team to our Program Manager, Monica Guzman: email@example.com

 Building a movement of diverse, upwardly mobile college grads overcoming underemployment through digital skills and peer connections.